 Grace has her own dreams too, and I know that.
 Her dreams are my dreams because I love her.
 We, as God’s children, have our own dreams too.
 These aspirations don’t nix God’s dreams for us but His dreams empower and center our own.
 They go hand in hand.

-God does want us to dream, He just doesn’t want us to shipwreck our faith over ambitions by taking the focus off Jesus.
+God wants us to dream, He just doesn’t want us to shipwreck our faith over ambitions by taking the focus off Christ.
 To be clear, shipwreck doesn’t mean we are lost.
 It means we have broken thinking and our thoughts have placed us on an island in our minds.
 Legalism does the same.
 A dab of Law here, a sprinkle of Judaism there.
 The storm blows in and twists the bow, smashing our faith into the rocks.
 Thankfully, even when we do shipwreck our belief system, Jesus is on that island with us.
 He never leaves, ever.
 No matter what error we are struggling with.

 As for dreaming, where do you think we got this from?
 Our Father dreams!
 He dreamt up this universe, dinosaurs, the animal kingdom, sea life, plant life, and humanity!
 He dreamt up gravity!
 He dreamt up seasons!
 He dreamt up you!
-He dreamt up the intricacies of the human body and how it would interact with the oxygen, food and water on this planet–among a bazillion other things!
+He dreamt up the intricacies of the human body and how it would interact with the oxygen, food and water, on this planet–among a bazillion other things!
 Dreaming is normal, healthy, and wonderful!
 We’re being like God when we visualize where we want to be, the health we want to be in, and the relationships we want to have!
 When we establish new objectives and are creative we’re expressing our Creator!
 Why do you think He’s called the Creator?
 You are creative too!

 Having a vision, both short term and long, is inspiration from God.
 This isn’t selfish, it is good.
 Dream, friend.
 Dream big, dream medium, dream small.
 To your loving Heavenly Father it’s all good when you dream.
 He’s extremely proud of you no matter what the world might say or how others measure your dreams.

 Never believe the lie that God doesn’t place certain longings and goals in you, because He does.
 False humility is the cancer of dreams.
 You don’t need the approval of others.
 Plan it.
 Do it.
 Take steps and move forward, continually shaking off the discouragement through the strength of Christ within.
-His grace is always enough, it’s everything you need and you have all of it.
+His grace is always enough.
+It’s everything you need and you have all of it.
 You lack nothing.